rayluo88/rag-demo/README.md

 # Simple RAG (Retrieval Augmented Generation) Example

-This is a simple implementation of RAG using LangChain, FAISS, and OpenAI.
+This is a simple implementation of RAG using LangChain, FAISS, and a hybrid approach with OpenAI (embeddings) and DeepSeek (chat completion).
 The project demonstrates how to:
-1. Load and process documents (supports .txt and .docx files)
+1. Load and process documents (supports .txt, .docx, and .pdf files)
+2. Create embeddings using OpenAI's embedding service
-2. Create embeddings and store them in a vector database
+3. Store embeddings in a vector database
-3. Retrieve relevant context for questions
-4. Generate answers using the retrieved context
+4. Generate answers using DeepSeek's chat model

 ## Prerequisites

+### API Requirements
+- OpenAI API key (for embeddings)
+- DeepSeek API key (for chat completion)

 ### Python Requirements
 - Python 3.9+
-- OpenAI API key
-- (Optional but recommended) Virtual environment
+- Virtual environment (recommended)

 ### System Dependencies
-For Word document support on Linux/WSL:
+For document processing on Linux/WSL:
 ```bash
 sudo apt-get update && sudo apt-get install -y \
     libmagic1 \